Perturbation theory for killed Markov processes and quasi-stationary distributions: Unbounded perturbation: truncation

 Thus, again following the approach of \cite{Mielnik1996}, we define

 where the right-hand side can be computed numerically to arbitrary accuracy using a numerical ODE solver.
 Thus we need to find values of $\lambda$ such that

 for integers $n$.
 The corresponding values of $\lambda$ for which \eqref{eq:gamma_ME} hold are precisely the eigenvalues for the truncated operator with truncation level $M$.
+We have plotted the function $\lambda\mapsto s_M(\lambda)$ in the cases $M=2,10,40$ in Figure~\ref{fig:gamma}.

-We have plotted the function $\lambda\mapsto s_M(\lambda)$ in the cases $\lambda=2,10,40$ in Figures~\ref{fig:gamma_E_M2}, \ref{fig:gamma_E_M10}, \ref{fig:gamma_E_M40} respectively.
 For analogous plots in the case of Brownian motion (rather than our Ornstein--Uhlenbeck process \eqref{eq:OU}), see Figure~3 of \cite{Mielnik1996}.
 We can see that our truncated eigenvalues are all strictly smaller than their untruncated counterparts given by \eqref{eq:unperturbed_spec}, and this difference vanishes as $M\to \infty$, as is intuitively reasonable.

 Thus we can utilize Theorem~\ref{thm:unbdd_case} to derive the following bounds in $\mathcal L^2(\R,\Gamma)$:

 \begin{lemma} For our Ornstein--Uhlenbeck diffusion \eqref{eq:OU} with quasi-stationary distribution $\pi=\mathcal N(0,1/2)$, for any $M\ge 2$, there exists a perturbed quasi-stationary distribution $\pi_M$, and writing $\varphi_0, \widehat{\varphi}_{0,M}$ for the corresponding normalized (in $\mathcal L^2(\R,\Gamma)$) eigenfunctions, we have